 What is plot?

 It is not a series of random incidents.
-Generally, there must be a cause-and-effect relationship between the events and the plot points.
+There usually must be a cause-and-effect relationship between the events and the plot points.
 The king died and then the queen died, for instance, is not a plot, as E.M.
 Forster notes.
 But the king died and then the queen died out of grief is one because it reveals a causality in the sequence of scenes.

 Plot is an incredibly complex thing.
 It is a key element of establishing your book in the literary community and into the hearts of readers.
 We as humans have become increasingly story aware—especially within the internet age, where countless stories are only a click away—and readers come to a story with high expectations, both on the conscious and subconscious level.